econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 OHLCV candlestick.

 Each candlestick has a corresponding `period`, `resolution`, or `time frame`, all used interchangeably.
-The `periodBoundary` sometimes used in this repository most often refers to the start time of the `period`, although it can mean either side of a period boundary, i.e., the start _or_ the end time for a candlestick period.
+The `period boundary` sometimes used in this codebase most often refers to the `start time` of the `period`, although it can mean either side of a period boundary, i.e., the start _or_ the end time for a candlestick period.

 ## Datafeed API